Redawt/f4-frost-guide/utilities.md

   2. Download the **Main File - TBB Redistributables 2021.3**{: .hili} file using the Manual Download button
   3. From the downloaded archive, extract **tbbmalloc.dll**{: .hili} to the game's Root folder

+Without the [Microsoft VC++ 2015-2022](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) (x86 and x64 versions) which was mentioned in the requirements section of the guide, Buffout 4 will not work properly.
+Make sure that you've installed it!
+{: .info}

 ## [High FPS Physics Fix](https://www.nexusmods.com/fallout4/mods/44798)